Signs, Symptoms and Treatment Options for Baby Eczema

 When ambient moisture is low (such as in the wintertime) your baby’s skin can become more prone to eczema.
 Simply employing a humidifier, or using conventional moisturizers, can mitigate this.

-If it’s hot outside and/or in your home, your baby might be more prone to eczema.
-Not just because of the dryness that heat naturally promotes, but also because it promotes sweating which is a key eczema trigger in babies.
+If it is hot outside or in your home, your baby might be more prone to eczema.
+Not just because of the dryness that heat naturally promotes, but also because it promotes sweating, which is a key eczema trigger in babies.

-Information on what allergens trigger baby eczema is not widely available.
-Some parents believe restricting their infant’s diet from cow’s milk, eggs, and other similar foods can greatly improve eczema symptoms.
+Information on what allergens trigger eczema is not widely available.
+Some parents believe restricting their infant’s diet from cow’s milk, eggs and other similar foods can greatly improve eczema symptoms.

 Babies have very delicate skin that can be irritated by rough, synthetic fabrics.
 Oils found in scented cosmetic products can also irritate you baby’s skin, triggering an eczema outbreak.

-Stress isn’t just for adults—babies can have it too.
-When they’re upset, infants tend to flush, which makes their skin hot and red.
+Stress isn’t just for adults — babies can have it too.
+When they are upset, infants tend to flush, which makes their skin hot and red.
 This can lead to an eczema outbreak.

 Treatment for Baby Eczema

-If you’re concerned about your baby’s eczema, make sure to talk to your doctor and follow their advice and baby eczema treatment plan.
+If you are concerned about your baby’s eczema, make sure to talk to your doctor and follow their advice and baby eczema treatment plan.
 However, for most infants, their eczema will be largely harmless and pass with time.
 Here’s what you can do to treat the symptoms at home.